 She felt the unease occasioned by her defiant silence shift to wrap itself around her father but Sola will seem immune.
 Her father impulsively tapped the steering wheel as he began to speak again, stopping to clear his throat

 ” so have you heard any other news about your father?”

 “No sir,” Sola replied steadily “it’s the same.”

-“ God will intervene”
+“ God will intervene” her father said.

 She gazed out the window in despair.

 At the airport, her father double checked the car security before they walked down to the terminal.
 Sola checked in his ticket and from where she sat with her father, she saw him speaking to the lady behind the counter in his easy manner.
 The lady cracked a smile.
-He walked back to where she sat with her father, looked at them both and nodded.
+Walking back to where she sat with her father, he looked at them both and nodded.
 “I’m set to go”

 “Okay then my son.
 Keep in touch” her father said and patted his back in a brief hug, smiling.

 This time her eyes would not be averted.
 She looked at him, appearing bolder than she felt.
 She gave a small smile.
 He didn’t.
 He stepped closer and put both his hands around her shoulders to hold them in a comforting manner.
 She did not want comfort, anything but comfort, as her head throbbed with the onset of an headache.
 His grip was firm but not hard.

 ” you take care of yourself.
 You deserve care.”.